-Definition: There are two types of supplies that may be charged to expense, which are:
+Definition: Supplies expense refers to the cost of consumables used during a reporting period.
+There are two types of supplies that may be charged to expense, which are:

 - Factory supplies.
 These supplies include maintenance materials, janitorial supplies, and items that are considered incidental to the production process.
 They are usually charged to expense as incurred, in which case the supplies expense account is included within the cost of goods sold category on the income statement.
 Under the accrual basis of accounting, some businesses record unused factory supplies in an asset account, such as Supplies on Hand, and then charge items to expense as they are consumed; this is only cost-effective if a large amount of factory supplies are retained in storage, since someone must manually track the quantities on hand.
 Factory supplies may also be included in an overhead cost pool and allocated to units produced.

 - Office supplies.
 These supplies include such items as paper, toner cartridges, and writing instruments.
 They are typically of such low cost that they are charged to expense as incurred.
 Under the accrual basis of accounting, some organizations record unused office supplies in an asset account, such as Supplies on Hand, and charge items to expense as they are consumed; however, the administrative effort required to do so does not usually justify the increased level of accounting accuracy, and so is not recommended.